ferdroid8080/ferdroid8080/README.md

 ## 🎖 About Me
-  * Frontend Developer 💻
+  * I'm a Frontend Developer 💻
-    * With a strong interest in microservices architecture
+    * With a strong interest in microservices architecture, and I got some basics of backend development.

   * Preferred stack: MERN (MongoDB, Express, React, Node)
   * I like to solve problems with javascript technologies